RFHertel/cats-dogs-classifier/README.md

 # Cats vs Dogs Classifier

 Binary image classifier using transfer learning with PyTorch.
-Trained on the Microsoft Cats vs Dogs dataset (~25,000 images) with MobileNetV2 and ResNet18 architectures.
+Trained on the Kaggle Cats vs Dogs dataset (~25,000 images) with MobileNetV2 and ResNet18 architectures.
 Includes model export to ONNX and TensorRT for deployment, with a native C++ inference application.

 Built on Windows with an RTX 3050 Laptop GPU (4GB VRAM).